Readify/madskillz/Consulting.md

 - I take my PD seriously and realise it is valuable to both myself and to Readify.
 - I reach out to my peers and leadership group to develop my PD plan.
 - I am a self-managing team member who is continuously learning and embracing agile methodologies.
+- I am applying agile practices in my day to day work, and beginning to understand why they are important to software development

 #### I am an egoless, team oriented developer.
 - Other team members genuinely want me on their team.